madlogmay/adoxographical_demiurge/docs/index.md

 ## Demiurge
 ### (noun, figuratively) Something (such as an idea, individual or institution) conceived as an autonomous creative force or decisive power.

+=== About
+This is a test area

+=== not About
+This is another test

+??? info inline end
+Yet another test
+Go Figure
+Because I want to make sure it all works
+Why are you asking?